OmidJalali84/New-ERC20s/README.md

 # Weird Tokens

 These tokens is more common in memecoins.
-They allows owner or owners of the Token to blocking users, getting transaction fees, open and close trading and etc. These contract can cause centralization issues.
-They're not safe and is not recommended to use them as reference.
+They allows owner or owners of the Token to blocking users, getting transaction fees, open and close trading and etc. These contracts can cause centralization issues.
+They're not safe and it is not recommended to use them as a reference.

 ## KAMALA HARRIS